Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

 Where is Project LUNI located and can I visit to play with the kittens?

 Project LUNI is not a shelter nor do we have a separate space where we take care of our cats and kittens.
 All our volunteers are working from their homes.
 Therefore you cannot come by to play with the kittens.
-If you want to adopt a cat or kitten please contact us or our fosters directly for a meet up.
+If you want to adopt a cat or kitten please fill in our Adoption Enquiry and we will put you in touch with our fosterers directly for a meet up.

 If you want to socialise cats or do some general volunteering we recommend you get in touch with the SPCA, Love Kuching or other shelters who are always looking for volunteers.